armadito/armadito-av/modules/module5_2/README.md

 What is it?
 -----------

-Uhuru ClamAV module is the scan module based on ClamAV engine.
+Uhuru 5.2 module is a scan module dedicated to binaries analysis (PE and ELF).
 It is based on the libuhuru library.

 Licensing